-Interior architect and designer Tapio Anttila designs home furnishings, lighting and decorative products for Finnish manufacturers.
+Interior architect and designer Tapio Anttila designs home furnishings, lighting and decorative products.
 Some of these products have been included in the Tapio Anttila Collection.
 When the same designer is behind the objects, all of the pieces in the collection have the same spirit.
 Furniture and lamps are easy to mix and match for an integrated interior design effect.

 Anttila’s products have attracted interest from abroad and have been awarded numerous international design awards, such as the Good Design Award, Design Plus, the Interior Innovation Award, the Fennia Prize, the EcoDesign Award and the Green Good Design Award.